-- (i) Consolidated statement of financial position as at 31 December 2020. - (ii) Consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended. - (iii) Notes including a summary of significant accounting policies. - (iv) Directors' Declaration.
+- (i) Consolidated statement of financial position as at 31 December 2021. - (ii) Consolidated income statement, consolidated statement of other comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows for the year then ended. - (iii) Notes including a summary of significant accounting policies. - (iv) Directors' Declaration.